homm/scale-experiments/readme.md

   a position of source image.
 After 16x precision can dramatically fall.
 * inverse.c/fast_inverse_resize_bitmap — superfast (about 400 megapixels/s)
   scaling to ratio from 3x.
-Works similar to previos, but not so strict and therefore inaccurate with ration from 1x to ≈3x.
+Works similar to previos, but not so strict and therefore inaccurate with ratio from 1x to ≈3x.
 Have no problems on extreme high ratio.

 #### Other libraries